 Keep your costs down for a full belly and a warm home

-- Take a trip around your house and make sure each of the door seals aren’t broken or haven’t slipped out of place.
+- Take a trip around your house and make sure the door seals aren’t broken or haven’t slipped out of place.
 You wouldn’t believe the amount of cold air that can make its way through a tiny gap.

 - Each week, make a plan of the food you will need for the days ahead.
 You could even plan to cook a batch of the same meal and freeze what you won’t use that week.
-Spending 20 minutes or so planning out the week ahead can save you a ton of money in the long run.
+Spending 20 minutes or so planning out the week ahead can save you a tonne of money in the long run.

 - Never go shopping when you’re feeling peckish!
 It’s a mistake that so many people make, one that can cost you pounds each time you shop.
 If you’re hungry, you’ll end up throwing in a few snacks into your trolley.
 Food that you didn’t plan to buy doesn’t need to be there.

 - Keep an out for the best supermarket offers.
 You’ll begin to notice that each store will have different offers.
 If you have a few local supermarkets close to one another, it might be worth checking out their deals and splitting your weekly groceries between them, rather than sticking to one.

 These are just a few simple ways you can start to make savings to the cost of heating and food.
 If you have any of your own, feel free to share them with us.

 if things are really bad and you need help now